We have several service options available, depending on where you live.

 Viasat will replace defective equipment within the first 90 days of service.

-For an extra level of support for your service, Viasat offers EasyCare for just $5.99 per month.
-EasyCare covers all required service calls, annual dish relocation, among other services.
+For an extra level of support for your service, Viasat offers EasyCare for a low monthly price.
+EasyCare covers all required service calls, annual dish relocation, and more.
 Sign up for EasyCare when you order Viasat, or anytime at your account.

 Yes.
 If you disconnect your service before the end of your 24-month minimum service term, you may be charged an early termination fee (ETF) of $15 for every month remaining on the contract.

-For example, if you were to cancel service after 10 months of your 24-month contract: 14 months remaining on the contract x $15 = an ETF of $210.
+For example, if you were to cancel service after 10 months of your 24-month contract, you would pay $15 a month for the remaining 14 months of your agreement (14×15 = an ETF of $210).

 We currently do not offer a broadband service for RVs, boats, service vehicles, etc. Viasat Internet service requires a stationary, fixed installation at your home.